bilgino/angularforddd/README.md

 Keeping the model as independent as possible improves reusability and allows easier refactoring.
 Neither domain state nor domain logic should be written as part of the UI controller.

-Subsequently, using feature services for structural and behavioral modeling while domain models remain pure value containers is another common bad practice in Angular projects and known as the "Fat Service, Skinny Model" pattern:
+Consequently, using feature services for structural and behavioral modeling while domain models remain pure value containers is another common bad practice in Angular projects and known as the "Fat Service, Skinny Model" pattern:

 ```